-For the casual adventurer, the hard-packed sand of Fort Myers Beach invites breezy bike rides by day and scenic walks at sunset.
+For the casual hiker and biker, the hard-packed sand of Fort Myers Beach invites breezy rides by day and scenic walks at sunset.
 Then there’s Sanibel Island, a designated Bicycle Friendly Community by the League of American Bicyclists, with its more than 25 miles of easily accessible bike paths that stretch and thread through subtropical hammocks, preserved wetlands and along main thoroughfares like Periwinkle Way and more.
+And that’s far from all.
+As a whole, The Beaches of Fort Myers & Sanibel contains enough hiking and bicycling trails to fulfill the interests of any explorer.

-Seasoned hikers and mountain bikers in search of tougher trails should check out Caloosahatchee Regional Park.
-Made up of pine flatwoods, cypress swamps and oak hammocks, its landscape is far from a walk in the park – but it’s an exhilarating way to experience the area and its wildlife.
+Seasoned hikers and mountain bikers in search of tougher trails should check out the Caloosahatchee Regional Park.
+Made up of pine flatwoods, and oak hammocks, this landscape is far from a walk in the park, but with more than 20 miles of hiking, mountain biking and horseback riding trails, it’s an exhilarating way to experience the area and its wildlife.

 You can also discover water, wildlife and wonderful adventures when bicycling in Cape Coral, another designated Bicycle Friendly Community.
 One of Florida’s largest cities by land mass offers a very special bicycling experience with more than 90 miles of interconnected bike routes bordering nature preserves, scenic canals, marinas, golf courses and the expansive Caloosahatchee River.
-Cycle along safe, easy-to-navigate routes to an ecological park where you can walk or kayak through a pristine mangrove forest, or to an eco park with a bird watching tower and butterfly house, or to a marina with waterfront restaurants, ice cream/coffee shops and specialty boutiques.
+Cycle along safe, easy-to-navigate routes to Four Mile Cove Ecological Preserve, where you can walk or kayak through a pristine mangrove forest, or to Rotary Park with a bird watching tower and butterfly house.

 Ride on The Beaches of Fort Myers and Sanibel